AuDigitalHealth/ci-fhir-stu3/pages/PersonalHealthRecords/_includes/downloads.md

 **Examples**

-All the examples that are used in this implementation guide available for download:
+All examples included in this implementation guide are available for download in format specific files:

 - [XML](examples.xml.zip)
 - [JSON](examples.json.zip)
 - [TTl](examples.ttl.zip)

-** CDA implementation guide**
+**CDA implementation guide**

+The corresponding <insert name> CDA implementation guide [DH???] that uses the profiles referenced by this FHIR implementation guide as ‘models’ that are mapped into CDA is available for download: